-- 5.4 A single third-party representation has been received querying the need to replace the windows. - 5.5 The above is a summary of the comments.
-The full written text is available on our website at: http://publicaccess.northumberland.gov.uk/online-applications//applicationDetails.do?activeTab=summary&keyVal=QX03W7QS I7200
+- 5.4 No third-party representations have been received. - 5.5 The above is a summary of the comments.
+The full written text is available on our website at: http://publicaccess.northumberland.gov.uk/onlineapplications//applicationDeta ils.do?activeTab=summary&keyVal=QX03WCQSI7400